okandemirofficial/flutter_fast_start/README.md

 # Pre-prepared Services

 ### Get_it and Locator Variable
-I am using Get.it as service locator package.
-All of services and repositories which not requires `BuildContext` or `WidgetRef` should be called from Get.it package.
-Also all services are dependecy injected.
+I am using Get.it as a service locator package.
+All services and repositories which not require `BuildContext` or `WidgetRef` should be called from Get.it package.
+Also, all services are dependency injected.
 You can create your services & repositories and edit from `lib/core/injection/locator.dart`

-> You may think also think to make your dependency injectons via Riverpod.
-I personally prefered to make separation between service locator and state packages.
+> You may think also think to make your dependency injections via Riverpod.
+I personally preferred to make a separation between the service locator and state packages.
 ### Isar Service
 ###### Why Isar?
-Simon Leiser (Producer of both Isar and Hive package) stated Isar as the future of Hive on the Isar documentation.
+Simon Leiser (Producer of both Isar and Hive packages) stated Isar is the future of Hive on the Isar documentation.
 So I decided to use Isar in my projects.
 ##### Isar Service Repository and AppSettingsModel
-My Isar service comes with AppSettingsModel which useful for cache app settings (user token or theme mode etc.).
-In IsarRepository has getAppsettings() and putAppSettings() methods which returns AppSettingsModel.
+My Isar service comes with AppSettingsModel which is useful for caching app settings (user token or theme mode etc.).
+In IsarRepository has getAppsettings() and putAppSettings() methods which return AppSettingsModel.

 `locator<CacheRepository>().getAppsettings();`

 `locator<CacheRepository>().putAppsettings();`

-AppSettingsModel has bool type predefined value of `isFirstLaunch`
+AppSettingsModel has a bool type predefined value of `isFirstLaunch`

 ### AutoRoute Service